-Life with Professor Irwin Corey and his wife Fran.
-Irwin is 98 years old and is a well known comedian, entertainer and political satirist.
+Professor Irwin Corey is now 101 years old and he is a well known comedian, entertainer and political satirist.
 Fran is 95 and his wife of 71 years.
-Dick Gregory summarises Irwin's contribution and family friend Susan Sarandon narrates.
+Dick Gregory shares Irwin's contribution and family friend Susan Sarandon narrates.

 Semi-retired university professor David Winters and his wife and former student Melanie Winters née Lansing live on a hobby farm in the Eastern Townships of Quebec with their adult son ...
 See full summary »

 RYOT and The Huffington Post present "The Crossing," a virtual reality film and immersive reporting series hosted by Susan Sarandon chronicling the refugee crisis as it unfolds in Greece. ...
 See full summary »

 "I feel more like I do now, than when I first got here", quotes Professor Irwin Corey who, after starting in show business in 1938, claims to be The World's Foremost Authority.
 Married for over seventy years to his chain smoking wife, Fran, he is a famous ninety-nine year-old stand-up comedian, performer and political satirist.
 Legendary comedian, political activist and civil rights advocate Dick Gregory shares his thoughts about Irwin and Susan Sarandon, an old family friend, narrates this gem of a film in a very personal tone.
 Filmmaker Jordan Stone explores an intimacy rarely caught on camera with such a fascinating untypical New York couple.Written by